lpatzer/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Creating a second version of the data where all empty values are replaced with the mean number of steps taken in a 5 minute interval
+Creating a second version of the data where all empty values are replaced with the mean number of steps taken in a 5 minute interval.
+I used this simple way of imputing NA values since the instructions said the approach did not have to be sophisticated.

 ```r
 data2<-data